 Do your homework and understand the nature of the legal process you are about to obtain.
 There is a lot of information in the COMPLETE Mexico Relocation Guide to help you come up with a plan and to help you understand what legal documents you will need when living in Mexico.
-And because it is co-written by experts in each field, you can count on the information being accurate and up to date.
+And because experts in each field co-write it, you can count on the information being accurate and current.

 We have covered a variety of topics like